petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

    If this environment has no backups, clicking the *Set up a regular backup* link on the Backup service page also takes you to the Configuration tab.
    ```

-1. Choose the desired backup frequency from available options in the *Create backups* dropdown menu.
+1. Choose the desired backup frequency from available options in the *Create backups* drop-down menu.
 You have these options:

    * **Daily**: A backup is created every day; you can set the time it is created (in the UTC±00 time zone).